edimkou/SoC/README.md

 Team members: Dimkou Eleni,
 		   Karagiannis Marios,
-		   Lianidis Theodoris
+		   Lianidis Theodorοs

 # Topic of Work:
 ## Implementation of a digital integrated system with a specific application (ASIC), specifically the construction of a calculator for vectors.
   ![image](https://user-images.githubusercontent.com/77272704/231000038-a07edc4a-c66e-4a45-aae5-6f568058bba9.png)

-  /*For this project, we will be using the Design Compiler tool and Prime Time tool from Synopsys and INNOVUS from Cadence.
+  *For this project, we will be using the Design Compiler tool and Prime Time tool from Synopsys and INNOVUS from Cadence.

-The process we followed to create our ASIC is shown in the 1rst Figure.
+The process we followed to create our ASIC is shown in the Figure bellow.
 ![image](https://user-images.githubusercontent.com/77272704/231000261-748189ee-5de7-46e5-bbb3-a55e0c69ca0e.png)

   Specifically, we have created a unit that performs two operations with vectors of 2, 3, or 4 dimensions: